Sebastian Czaja

 Sebastian Czaja (born 28 June 1983) is a German politician of the Free Democratic Party (FDP).
 He served as parliamentary leader of the FDP in the Abgeordnetenhaus of Berlin from 2016 to 2023, and was lead candidate for the party in the 2016, 2021 and 2023 state elections.

 Life and education

 Czaja was born in East Berlin and grew up in Mahlsdorf.
 His mother is a nurse and his father an electrician.
 He graduated from Klingenberg high school in Biesdorf in 2000, and attended the Oberstufenzentrum Energietechnik II from 2000 to 2004, where he obtained a subject-specific university entrance qualification.
 In January 2004 he completed his apprenticeship in electrical engineering by passing the journeyman's examination.
 After attending the Victor Klemperer College in Marzahn from 2004 to 2008, he obtained his Abitur.
 He then worked for the construction company Strempel & Große, which helped finance his district office in Marzahn-Hellersdorf.

 After leaving the Abgeordnetenhaus in 2011, Czaja was an advisor for the firm Jahn Baumanagement from 2012 to 2013.
 He then joined beton & rohrbau C.F.
 Thymian and was responsible for project development there, as well as at beton & rohrbau 2.0 GmbH since 2016.

-Czaja is married and has a daughter.
-He was introduced to politics by his older brother Mario Czaja, who is a CDU politician; Mario served in the Berlin state government from 2011 to 2016 and became federal general-secretary of the CDU in 2022.